pptest

 Test15

 Test for retriggering.
-It alternates between two trigger conditions, one set by -p, -m` and anoteher set by-rand-n`` pair.
+It alternates between two trigger conditions, one set by -p, -m and another set by -r and -n pair.

 Additional parameters: